-BUSINESS SECTOR SCHOOLS & EDUCATIONAL SERVICES COMPANY PROFILE Visionary educator Evangelos Mantoulidis founded Mandoulides Schools in 1978.
+BUSINESS SECTOR EDUCATION COMPANY PROFILE The visionary educator Evangelos Mantoulidis founded Mandoulides Schools in 1978.
 Today the pre-K to 12 institution is internationally recognized for its educational ethos and global orientation.
 The gold, silver, and bronze medals awarded to Mandoulides students in international Olympiads in Mathematics, Informatics, Biology, Astronomy & Astrophysics, and F1 for Schools, Robotics, World Basketball Championships underscore the school's place in the first ranks of innovative and demanding schools worldwide.
 Graduates attend prestigious universities in the US, UK, Europe and Greece.
-Mandoulides Schools are recognized as a foremost supporter of Greek and world literary tradition and culture.
-In cooperation with Zografeio Lykeio, an annual International Student Literature Conference is held in Istanbul, under the auspices of the Ecumenical Patriarchate.
-The Schools' state-of-the-art Cultural and Sports Centre is the venue for international student conferences in Art, Music, Rhetorical speech tournaments as well as the renowned Mandoulides student athletics program.
+Mandoulides Schools is recognized as a foremost supporter of Greek and world literary tradition and culture.
+In cooperation with Zografeio Lykeio, an annual International MARSH LLC INSURANCE BROKERS 8-10 Sorou St. & Dimitsanas,15125 Maroussi, Attica Telephone: +30 210 817 6000 Fax: +30 210 817 6030 E-mail: marsh.greece@marsh.com Website: marsh.com/gr Contact Person: Dorina Oikonomopoulou, General Manager BUSINESS SECTOR INSURANCE BROKERS COMPANY PROFILE Marsh is the world's leading insurance broker and risk advisor.
+With over 45,000 colleagues operating in 130 countries, Marsh serves commercial and individual clients with data-driven risk solutions and advisory services.
+Marsh is a business of Marsh McLennan (NYSE: MMC), the world's leading professional services firm in the areas of risk, strategy and people, together with Mercer, Guy Carpenter and Oliver Wyman.
+The company's 85,000 colleagues advise clients in more than 130 countries.
+With annual revenue of \$23 billion, through its market-leading companies Marsh McLennan helps clients navigate an increasingly dynamic and complex environment.
+Mercer Marsh Benefits (MMB) was born out of the unification of one of the most respected HR consultancies, and the Student Literature Conference is held in Istanbul, under the auspices of the Ecumenical Patriarchate.
+The Schools' state-of-the-art cultural and sports center is the venue for international student conferences in art, music, rhetorical speech tournaments as well as the renowned Mandoulides student athletics program.
 STEM learning activities permeate the curriculum, justifying the school's accreditation as a Microsoft Showcase School since 2016.
-The Innovative programs Flipped Classroom, Case Studies, Watch & Learn, Financial Literacy and Entrepreneurship, along with corporate internships and professional guidance programs enhance and enrich the learning experience as well as the disruptive digital platform called Noutree that helps students adopt a healthy eating plan.
-MARSH LLC INSURANCE BROKERS 8-10 Sorou St. & Dimitsanas, 15125 Maroussi, Attica Telephone: +30 210 817 6000 Fax: +30 210 817 6030 E-mail: marsh.greece@marsh.com Website: marsh.com/gr Contact Person: Dorina Oikonomopoulou, General Manager BUSINESS SECTOR INSURANCE BROKERS COMPANY PROFILE Marsh is a business of Marsh McLennan (NYSE: MMC), the world's leading professional services firm in the areas of risk, strategy and people, together with Mercer, Guy Carpenter and Oliver Wyman.
-With annual revenue of \$20 billion, we help clients navigate an increasingly dynamic and complex environment.
-Mercer Marsh Benefits (MMB) was born out of the unification of one of the most respected HR consultancies, and the global leader in people risk advisory It brings local expertise to more places and works side-by-side with clients, and Mercer and Marsh colleagues around the world.
+The innovative programs Flipped Classroom, Case Studies, Watch & Learn, Financial Literacy and Entrepreneurship, along with corporate internships and professional guidance programs enhance and enrich the learning experience as well as the disruptive digital platform called Noutree that helps students adopt a healthy eating plan.

+global leader in people risk advisory It brings local expertise to more places and works side-by-side with clients, and Mercer and Marsh colleagues around the world.
 Mercer is redefining the world of work, reshaping retirement and investment outcomes, and unlocking real health and well-being.
 We do this by meeting the needs of today and tomorrow.
 By understanding the data and applying it with a human touch and by turning ideas into action to spark positive change.
-In Greece, Marsh operates since 1970 and employs 75 professionals and as from 2020 Mercer Business is part of Marsh together with MMB, helping clients navigate an increasingly dynamic and complex environment.
-Local website address marsh.com/gr
+In Greece, Marsh operates since 1970 and employs 76 professionals and as from 2020 Mercer Business is part of Marsh together with MMB, helping clients navigate an increasingly dynamic and complex environment.
+Local website address marsh.com/gr MEDICHROM S.A.

-MEDICHROM S.A.

-6 Markopoulou Ave., P.O.BOX.
-42, 19003 Markopoulo, Attica Telephone: + 30 210 662 4560-4 Fax: +30 210 602 0118 E-mail: fd@medichrom.com Website: www.medichrom.com
+6 Markopoulou Ave., P.O.BOX 42, 19003 Markopoulo, Attica Telephone: + 30 210 662 4560-4 Fax: +30 210 602 0118 E-mail: fd@medichrom.com Website: www.medichrom.com